The A.C.H.E. Campaign is dedicated to the late Judy Bonds’ dying command that we all “Fight harder” to end Mountaintop Removal.

 is a co-founder of the A.C.H.E.
 Campaign.
 A nationally known broadcaster whose network has devoted more time than any other broadcast medium to educating people about the imperative to end Mountaintop Removal, Bob is a resident of Fayette County, WV, where his ancestors have lived since the 18th

-Born and raised in West Virginia, seventeen year old Robin (“Ferg”) Kincaid Welch
+Born and raised in West Virginia, eighteen year old Robin (“Ferg”) Kincaid

 is the A.C.H.E. team’s youngest member.
 He has been present since the very beginnings of the A.C.H.E.
 Campaign and was present on the day the A.C.H.E.
-Act was proposed in a Congressional office.
+Act was proposed in the office of Rep. Dennis J. Kucinich.
 Ferg has been involved in the struggle for Appalachian human rights since he was a child, attending rallies and protests in conjunction with Coal River Mountain Watch.
+He has studied at the Brushy Fork Institute and is a winner of the prestigious Golden Horseshoe, awarded to less than 2% of all West Virginia students in any given year.
 His goal is to end Mountaintop Removal so he can see his friends and neighbors stop being sickened; so his niece and nephews can have a hopeful future instead of the toxic one West Virginia’s politicians and coal corporations have planned for them.

 , a retired high school English teacher and former Mayor from Inez, Kentucky, has been an activist for the health and safety of the land and people of Appalachia for more than a decade.
 He now operates Metrobilly’s , a sandwich shop/ Art gallery in his home town, when he’s not away lobbying for the ACHE Act or speaking at rallies and with groups of students and adults about the serious health crisis facing the Central Appalachians due to Mountain Top Removal.